washingtonpost/arc-publishing-platform-postman-collection/README.md

-## Arc Publishing Platform Postman collection
+## Arc Publishing Platform Postman Collection

 This repo contains the Postman collection with pre-baked calls to the Arc Publishing Platform.
 For now, this includes all endpoints available as part of the Draft API.